hoelzro/queqiao/README.md

 # Why Queqiao?

 In Chinese mythology, queqiao (or 鵲橋) is a bridge of birds that represents the Milky Way.
-Lua projects are typical named after astronomy/space terms (Telescope for unit testing, Orbit for MVC web development), so I figured a celestial bridge would be the perfect name for this project.
+Lua projects are typically named after astronomy/space terms (Telescope for unit testing, Orbit for MVC web development), so I figured a celestial bridge would be the perfect name for this project.

 # How do I say "queqiao?"

 It sounds kind of like _chweh-cheeow_.
-For my butchered pronunciation, check http://hoelz.ro/projects/queqiao for my pronunciation of the word.
+For my butchered pronunciation, check http://hoelz.ro/projects/queqiao.

 # Why Lua?